RIGS-IT/sonar-xanitizer/README.md

 ## Download and Installation
+The easiest way to install the plugin is via the SonarQube Update Center / Marketplace.

+If you want to install it manually, you can do it the following way:
 1. Download the appropriate `sonar-xanitizer-plugin${version}.jar` file from the [releases page](https://github.com/RIGS-IT/sonar-xanitizer/releases)
 2. Copy the plugin into `/path/to/sonarqube/extensions/plugins/`
 3. Remove older versions of the plugin from `/path/to/sonarqube/extensions/plugins/`, if present